renatomartins/klondike/readme.md

 ## TODO

- * drag and drop cards
+ * turn top card of the pile
- * move cards between piles according to game rules
+ * move several cards at the same time
  * foundations